usbwall/usbwall/README.md

 - libldap
 - libpam

+See INSTALL file for more information on dependencies installation.

 ## Build the project

 A bootstrap script has been made to help you build the project.
 You can simply